For more detailed information please log in to My Carolina Law.

-Students are eligible to enroll in clinic beginning in the spring semester of their second year, but enrollment priority is given to third year students who apply.
+Students are eligible to enroll in clinic in their second year once all prerequisites have been taken, but enrollment priority is given to third year students who apply.

 Students may not simultaneously enroll in a clinic and externship, but students may take a clinic in one semester and an externship in a different semester.

 These clinics handle direct intake from clients who are seeking assistance:

 - Community Development Law Clinic (Institute for Innovation)

 - Startup NC Law Clinic (Institute for Innovation)